ObjectsCountries/Homestar-Runner-Pack/README.md

 General

-* Screenshot all 5 modules for workshop thumbnail
+* Screenshot all 5 modules together for workshop thumbnail
 * Test Twitch Plays support & autosolver
-* Determine whether to create separate tutorials for each mod
+* Determine whether to create separate tutorials for each mod or to have one long tutorial

 Strong Mad Talker